alire-project/alire/doc/catalog-format-spec.md

 This may be expressed with dependencies on the generic `gnat` crate, which although is not found in the catalog, is a crate that all GNAT compilers provide.
-(Such a crate without actual releases, but provided by other crates, is called a virtual crate.)
+(Such a crate without actual releases, but provided by other crates, is called an abstract crate.)
 For example:

 ```toml
 gnat = ">=7"   # We require a minimum compiler version